wp-plugins/kv-front-post-submission/readme.txt

 == Description ==
  It helps to submit your posts from your theme front end.
 Also you can have few admin options to configure your settings.
 Still its a minimum pack, i will update full control to navigate these things.
+Read  <a href="http://kvcodes.com/2014/02/front-end-post-submission-wordpress/" > Kvcodes </a>

 == Installation ==